nuthanc/angular_advanced_fast/prj-http-02-finished/README.md

 * The Header Component is interested in the Response, so we can subscribe in the Service itself
 * setRecipes in the RecipeService for overriding with the get response data
   * Don't forget to call the recipesChanged next

+### 6. Transforming Response Data

+* Bug when Ingredients are not added while adding a new Recipe
+* For that we can pipe in fetchRecipes and transform the data using map